 This scheme encourages homebuyers to consider options near their parents for mutual support and care.

 The Enhanced CPF Housing Grant, Family Grant and Proximity Grant are in place to help ensure HDBs remain affordable to Singaporeans.
-We speak to several people who have benefited from these schemes past and present and see what life is like for them in their HDBs.
+We spoke to several people who have benefited from these schemes past and present and see what life is like for them in their HDBs.

 Steven’s story – 5 kids in a HDB

-Steven brought us back in time to 17 years ago when he and his wife, Laifong, first started working.
+Steven brought us back in time 20 years ago when he and his wife, Laifong, first started working.
 Laifong was living in her family home in Ang Mo Kio back then, and her mother got to know of her neighbour two units away who had wanted to sell their 3-room HDB flat.

 The price of the flat was quite reasonable at $130,000 and once they factored in the $30,000 first-timer housing grant and $10,000 proximity housing grant for living near parents, the price came down to a very affordable $90,000.